Hans Zinsser

-Hans Zinsser (November 17, 1878 - September 4, 1940) was an American physician, bacteriologist, and prolific author.
+Hans Zinsser (November 17, 1878 - September 4, 1940) was an American physician, bacteriologist, and author of over 200 medical articles and books.
+He spent many years researching typhus and developing a vaccine.
+As an author, his best-known book was the 1935 chronicle of epidemic typhus titled Rats, Lice and History.
+His 1940 memoir, As I Remember Him, was one of the first National Book Award recipients.

-The author of over 200 books and medical articles, he was also a published poet.
-Some of his verses were published in The Atlantic Monthly.

-His 1940 publication, As I Remember Him: the Biography of R.S., won one of the early National Book Awards, the sixth and last annual award for Nonfiction voted by members of the American Booksellers Association.

-He is remembered especially for his 1935 book, Rats, Lice and History.

 Biography

 Early life

 The son of German immigrants, Zinsser was born in New York City in 1878.
 He attended Timothy Dwight School on the Upper West Side of Manhattan.
-He received his undergraduate degree from Columbia University in 1899 and completed both a master's degree and a doctorate in medicine there in 1903.
+He obtained an A.B. from Columbia University in 1899, and continued on at Columbia to earn M.A. and M.D. degrees in 1903.

-In 1905, he married Ruby Handforth Kunz, eldest daughter of the mineralogist, George Frederick Kunz, and they had two children, Hans Handforth and Gretel Zinsser, and they all lived in Boston.
+In June 1905, he married Ruby Handforth Kunz (eldest daughter of mineralogist George Frederick Kunz), and they had two children.